 Hiking

-Take a hike on the old logging roads that run through the state lands across the Enchanted Mountains.
-Twelve percent (or 99,500 acres) of the county is state and county lands; that gives hikers a large area to explore!
-Enjoy the trails at Griffis Sculpture Park as you discover sculptures that dot the hillsides!
+Twelve percent (or 99,500 acres) of the county is state and county land; that gives hikers a large area to explore!
+Enjoy the trails at Griffis Sculpture Park as you discover sculptures along the hillsides!
 Hike the trails at Pfeiffer Nature Center in Portville all year around.
 Rock City Park in Olean offers trails that lead you over, under, around and through the gigantic rocks.

 View Hiking Trails

-A great place to check out hiking trails is by using the Cattaraugus County's Interactive Trails Map or Interactive Outdoor Map.
+A great place to check out all of the hiking trails is by using Cattaraugus County's Interactive Trails Map.

 Allegany State Park